That was the title of the 2003 HBR article by Fred Reichheld that introduced the Net Promoter Score as a way to measure customer loyalty.

 |Avg R2(Fisher Transformed)||76%||38%||30%|

 Below we have re-created the bubble scatterplots from Reichheld and compared that with our two-year future data.
-We estimated the regression lines, R2 values and bubble size using a similar approach as described in Keiningham et al 2007a.
+We estimated the regression lines, R2 values and bubble size using a similar services as described in Keiningham et al 2007a.

 |Historical R2 = 74%||Future (2 Years): R2 = 27%|